roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

 <details>
   <summary>13.
-Which CSS property and value is used to center an element?</summary>
+Which CSS property you can to take a text to center?</summary>
   <p>

-`text-align` property with value `center` is used to center an elements.
+To center text horizontally within an element, you can use the CSS property `text-align` with the value `center`.
+This property is basically applied to the parent container of the text or to the specific element containing the text.

   </p>